Fully Dynamic Connectivity in $O(\log n(\log\log n)^2)$ Amortized Expected Time

 \section{Abstract}

 Dynamic connectivity is one of the most fundamental problems in dynamic graph algorithms.
-We present a new randomized dynamic connectivity structure with $O(\log n (\log\log n)^2)$ amortized expected update time and $O(\log n/\log\log\log n)$ query time, which comes within an $O((\log\log n)^2)$ factor of a lower bound due to \Patrascu{} and Demaine.
-The new structure is based on a dynamic connectivity algorithm proposed by Thorup in an extended abstract at STOC 2000, which left out some important details.
+We present a randomized Las Vegas dynamic connectivity data structure with $O(\log n(\log\log n)^2)$ amortized expected update time and $O(\log n/\log\log\log n)$ worst case query time, which comes very close to the cell probe lower bounds of \Patrascu{} and Demaine (2006) and \Patrascu{} and Thorup (2011).